Support student needs.

 Small class sizes will allow you to build relationships with your professors.
 Faculty create a positive and engaging learning community that focuses on personal attention and student support, and they have extensive experience teaching general- and special-education students.
 They are employed as special educators, administrators and consultants with diverse and vast ranges of experiences.

 Many students with disabilities and barriers to educational learning struggle with literacy and math, often presenting with behavioral challenges.
 The master’s in Special Education focuses on specialized, evidence-based strategies for teaching concepts, as well as a tiered approach to academic and behavioral challenges.

 Within this program, you’ll learn dynamic and effective classroom management strategies — a vital tool for any educator — but especially special educators.
 By the time you finish the program, you’ll also be well-versed in how to provide support to students with high- and low-incidence disabilities, as well as those who need specific targeted individualized support.

-This program is Accredited by the Council for Accreditation of Educator Preparation (CAEP).
+This program is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).

 “Russell Sage College and the Esteves School of Education act as leaders in education not just in the Capital District, but in New York State.”

 “Just a couple of weeks ago, I texted one of my [former] professors for guidance about a student I’m working with.”